Forensic Audit - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is a Forensic Audit
+How is a Forensic Audit Used?

 In accounting, forensic auditing is a specialization where forensic auditors give expert testimony during a court hearing.
 Large accounting companies usually have a forensic audit department.
 Forensic audits are usually carried out by people with professional skills in accounting as well as in criminology.
 Such professionals have specialty if tracing the money, keeping track of actual and fake balance sheets, and checking inaccurate reports to do with income and expenditures.
 In other words, they have an understanding of different types of frauds and the procedure for collecting the evidence.